ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Platform threads and virtual threads

 A thread is a _thread of execution_ in a program, that is the independently scheduled execution units that belong to a process.
 This entity has a program counter and stack.
 The _Thread_ class is a facade to manage _threads of execution_ in the JVM.
-This class has fields, methods and constructors.
+This class has fields, methods, and constructors.
 There are two kinds of threads, platform threads and virtual threads.

 ### Platform threads